Vinleii/Vinleii/README.md

 > If I don't reply to your whisps, that means I'm AFK.
 (Or maybe because you said something weird/innapropriate)

+_Also, for new players, feel free to ask me stuff about the game!
+Most people out there are just rlly rude to newbies so I don't mind helping :)_

  <p align="center">
 <img src="https://github.com/user-attachments/assets/4ea9af78-805b-448a-abaa-41b652bab843" width="400" height="400" border="10"/>
  </p>